Skip to main content

 • Garden fork

-• A sharp implement (like a screwdriver)
+• A sharp implement, such as a screwdriver

 • Watering can